ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

  * What type of Authentication
  * Which would be compulsory in case of multi factor authentication
  * Minimum number of factors of Auth (Non-Bio/Bio)
- * Feature Specific authentication overrides Role Specific Behavior for Reset Password/Forgot Username)
+ * Feature Specific authentication overrides Role Specific Behavior for Reset Password/Forgot User Name)

 ## 4. Notification (v1.5) (WIP) [**[↑]**](#table-of-content)